 Another year, another new virus that threatens the health of mankind.
 The Zika virus is the newest scare that can have major consequences if ever infected.
 Carried by daytime active mosquitoes the Zika virus is related to yellow fever, dengue, and the West Nile virus.
 Around since the late 1940’s, it isn’t until recently that the severe effects of the Zika virus have come to light.
 The virus has spread across the Pacific Ocean since 2013 and has made its way to French Polynesia, the Cook Islands, Easter Island, Mexico, Central America, the Caribbean, and South America, reaching pandemic levels.
 The virus is a real threat to pregnant women and their unborn children.
 If infected the virus can spread from the mother to the baby causing microcephaly, which is a condition where the fetus’s brain doesn’t develop properly resulting in smaller than normal sized head.
 The disease can be present at the time of birth or may present later in the first few years of the baby’s life.
 Microcephaly can cause poor speech, seizures, delayed motor function, and abnormal facial features.

-The Zika virus can be transmitted through mosquito bite, sexual intercourse, pregnancy, and blood transfusion.
+The Zika virus can be transmitted through a mosquito bite, sexual intercourse, pregnancy, and blood transfusion.
 It is very important that you recognize symptoms of the Zika Virus.
 The symptoms include “Zika Fever”, which entails a red pimply rash, a fever, headache, joint pains, and conjunctivitis.
 It is documented that in most confirmed cases that it starts with a mild headache and the other symptoms soon appear.
 After about two days most of the symptoms are gone and only the rash, although not as severe, remains.
-As of today there is no vaccine or cure for the Zika virus although symptoms can be treated through rest, fluids, aspirin and other non-inflammatory drugs.
+As of today, there is no vaccine or cure for the Zika virus although symptoms can be treated with rest, fluids, aspirin and other non-inflammatory drugs.